-Characterizing detail: Something the author puts into the text that works on multiple levels to give me a deeper understanding of a character’s core identity, worldview, relationships to others, and relationship to self.
+When an author is creating characters, these are the details that work on multiple levels to give me a deeper understanding of a character’s core identity, worldview, relationships to others, and relationship to self.

-Let’s do a quick characterizing details quiz.
+Let’s do a quick quiz on details that enhance characterization.
 I’m not going to write full-blown examples of each event for you.
 These are the simple facts.
 In fully realized prose, they would ideally be shown, not told to you.
 But for the sake of this exercise, imagine that this is what you learn from a given piece of information, regardless of how that information is delivered.
-Which of the following are characterizing details?

 - Jenny has brown hair.